 What types of are workshops are offered?

-As of right now, I have a workshop for an Introduction to Brush Calligraphy that focuses on how the process and practice of brush calligraphy aids in improving mental health symptoms.
+As of right now, I have a workshop for an Introduction to Brush Lettering that focuses on how the process and practice of brush calligraphy aids in improving mental health symptoms.
 I am affected by anxiety and other mental health issues, which, I have found this practice to be a form of comfort and support, like that of art therapy.

 I have a few others in the works as well, so if you are looking for some ways to decorate your home, stay tuned!
 Lots of fun coming up!